areeburrub/Tweak/README.md

 * Website have a page where all the post appears
 * Every logged in user can Create Posts and Publish it
 * Every post also get it's unique route
+* A Search bar is available
+* Like Dislike Reactions can be made
+* CK Editor is used for writting posts
+* Post can be Updated an Deleted

 ## Website is Running on Heroku
 [Click Here to Visit : http://tweak-web.herokuapp.com/ ](http://tweak-web.herokuapp.com/)